 I have no idea how I’m only just getting around to posting my gluten free blueberry pancakes recipe – Ive been meaning to for years!
-I’ve posted nearly every pancake recipe under the sun apart from these lovely, fluffy American-style pancakes.
+I’ve posted nearly every pancake recipe under the sun apart from these lovely, fluffy American-style pancakes packed with blueberries inside them.
 That changes now!

 Are there any other types of pancakes that I’ve missed?
 Let me know by leaving a comment at the bottom of this post!

 Ok, so let’s get to know my gluten free blueberry pancakes!

 I’ve tried to keep it to as few ingredients as possible because at the end of the day, if they don’t need to be there… what’s the point?!

 (Yeah ok, you can add yoghurt to your batter – butter, salt, vanilla extract – if it makes you happy.
 But it just doesn’t need it!)

 I want as few ingredients as possible with no compromise on the end result.
 And this is what that looks like!